fdgbatarse1/langlish/README.md

 ## Description

-Langlish is a real-time English learning voice assistant that uses OpenAI's speech-to-speech technology to provide conversational English practice.
-Students can speak naturally and receive immediate feedback, corrections, and guidance from an AI English teacher through voice interaction.
+Langlish is a real-time English learning voice assistant that uses OpenAI's speech-to-speech technology to provide immersive and interactive language practice.
+Learners can speak naturally and receive immediate spoken feedback, corrections, and guidance from an AI English tutor.
+Langlish helps expand vocabulary by offering clear explanations, contextual usage, and interactive conversation, making learning new words intuitive and engaging.

 ## Features